rchampeimont/arduino_almacha_os/README.md

 # arduino_almacha_os
-As "Operating System" I developed for fun on the Arduino
+An "Operating System" I developed for fun on the Arduino